How to Write a Feature Article That Stands Out

 Everyone tells you to write a strong lead.
 Almost nobody tells you that feature articles use fundamentally different leads than other types of writing.

 A hard news lead answers who, what, when, where, why in the first sentence.
-Blog posts often lead with a claim or question.
-But feature article leads work on a completely different principle.
-According to the Purdue OWL’s guide on journalistic writing, the most effective feature leads delay the core information on purpose.
+Blog posts often open with a claim or question.
+Feature leads work differently.
+According to the Ohio State University guide on feature leads, the most effective ones delay the core information intentionally.
 They create a small mystery, a moment of tension, a scene that the reader needs the nut graf to explain.

-There are three lead types that work best for feature articles, and each one creates a different kind of pull:
+Three lead types work best for features.
+Each creates a different kind of pull:

-The surprising-statement lead opens with a fact or claim that disrupts expectations.
-“The average blog post takes just under three and a half hours to write, according to Orbit Media’s 2025 annual blogger survey.
+• The surprising-statement lead opens with a fact or claim that disrupts expectations.
+“The average blog post took 3 hours and 25 minutes to write in 2025, according to Orbit Media’s annual blogger survey.
 The average reader spends 96 seconds reading it.”
-That contrast between effort and consumption creates a tension the reader wants resolved.
+That gap between effort and consumption creates a tension the reader wants resolved.

 What doesn’t work?
-Starting with a dictionary definition.
-Starting with a rhetorical question that’s too broad (“Have you ever wondered what makes a great story?”).
-Starting with throat-clearing filler about why the topic matters before showing the reader why it matters through a scene or fact.
+Dictionary definitions.
+Overly broad rhetorical questions (“Have you ever wondered what makes a great story?”).
+Throat-clearing filler about why the topic matters before showing the reader why it matters through a scene or fact.

 Writing for the 20% reality (because your reader is scanning)

-Does that mean long-form feature writing is pointless?
-No. But it means you can’t treat a 2,000-word feature article like a 2,000-word essay where every paragraph matters equally.
-Some paragraphs will get read by almost everyone (your lead, your nut graf, your subheadings, your conclusion).
-Others will only be read by the most engaged readers who’ve already decided to stay.
+Does that make feature writing pointless?
+No. But it does mean you can’t treat a 2,000-word feature like an essay where every paragraph matters equally.
+Some paragraphs get read by almost everyone (the lead, the nut graf, the subheadings, the ending).
+Others only get read by the deeply engaged.

-Your subheadings aren’t decorative.
-For scanning readers (which is most readers), your H2s and H3s ARE the article.
-They’re the only text many people will read before deciding whether to dive into a section or skip ahead.
-Make them specific.
+• Your subheadings aren’t decorative.
+For scan readers (most readers), your H2s and H3s ARE the article.
+They’re the only text many people consume before deciding to dive in or skip ahead.
 “The nut graf: the paragraph most writers don’t know they’re missing” tells a scanner exactly what’s coming.
-“Structure Tips” tells them nothing.
+“Structure tips” tells them nothing.

-Watch Out: The biggest structural mistake I see in feature articles written for the web: burying the most interesting insight in paragraph 12 of a 20-paragraph piece.
+Watch Out: The single biggest structural mistake in web features: burying the most interesting insight in paragraph 12 of a 20-paragraph piece.
 The readers who make it that far are already your fans.
 The readers you’re trying to convince need that insight much earlier.

 The three mistakes that make editors stop reading

-I’ve read (and written) enough bad feature articles to spot the patterns that kill them.
-These aren’t the mistakes you’ll find in most how-to guides, because most guides focus on what to include rather than what to stop doing.
+I’ve read and written enough bad features to spot the patterns that kill them.
+These aren’t the mistakes you’ll find in most how-to guides.

-Mistake 1: The “and then, and then, and then” problem.
-This happens when a writer has done great research and wants to include all of it.
-The article becomes a chronological dump of facts and quotes connected by transitions like “she also noted” and “another factor is.”
+• The “and then, and then, and then” problem.
+The writer did great research and wants to include all of it.
+The article becomes a chronological dump of facts and quotes connected by “she also noted” and “another factor is.”
 There’s no tension.
 No pacing.
-No reason to keep reading because the structure doesn’t build toward anything.
+No buildup.
 Fix it by cutting 30% of your material and using the close-up/wide-angle rhythm to create movement between sections.

-Mistake 2: Quoting people saying obvious things.
+• Quoting people saying obvious things.
 “I think it’s really important to do your research before you write,” said Jane Smith, a freelance writer.
 That quote adds nothing.
-Every quote in a feature article should do at least one of these jobs: reveal something surprising, show personality or emotion, or state something the writer can’t credibly state themselves.
-If a quote could be replaced by a paraphrase without losing anything, cut the quote.
+Every quote in a feature should do at least one job: reveal something surprising, show personality or emotion, or state something the writer can’t credibly state themselves.
+If a quote could be paraphrased without losing any value, cut the quote.

-Mistake 3: The missing return.
+• The missing return.
 You open with a compelling character or scene, then never come back to them.
-Chip Scanlan at Poynter specifically calls this out as a common flaw in nut graf stories: “introducing a character in the lead who is never seen or heard from again.”
-Readers who were invested in that opening character feel cheated.
+Scanlan’s Poynter guide calls this out explicitly as a common flaw: “introducing a character in the lead who is never seen or heard from again.”
+Readers invested in that opening character feel cheated.
 Always circle back.
-It’s what gives a feature article a sense of completeness rather than just… stopping.
+The Poynter tip on story endings echoes this: “End with the beginning.
+Plant your kicker high in the story, then circle back to it at the end.”
+It’s what gives a feature a sense of completeness rather than just… stopping.

 Frequently Asked Questions About Writing Feature Articles